2 Strategies That Beat The S&P 500 While Quality And Value Underperformed

 Since RSP's launch 17 years ago, it has enjoyed one of the steadiest outperformance records I have seen against SPY:

-This outperformance has attracted "some" assets, but at just under $11 billion in AUM, it's safe to say that RSP alone does not have enough assets alone to have driven down this performance premium yet, at least not compared to the ~$1 trillion in S&P 500 index funds.
+This outperformance has attracted "some" assets, but at just under $11 billion in AUM, it's safe to say that RSP alone does not have enough assets to have driven down this performance premium yet, at least not compared to the ~$1 trillion in S&P 500 index funds.

 #2: The Biggest Haven't Been The Best Performing